Frequently Asked Questions

-The primary restriction placed upon the Arkansas Attorney General’s office by State law is that the Attorney General is prohibited from the private practice of law.
-Therefore, the Attorney General cannot provide legal advice.
+Because the primary restriction placed upon the Arkansas Attorney General’s office by State law is that the Attorney General is prohibited from the private practice of law, the Attorney General cannot provide legal advice.

 A list of Arkansas attorneys can be searched by city, county, and area of practice via the Arkansas Bar Association’s website at arkansasfindalawyer.com.

 - Where do I go for assistance regarding child support?

 Unlike other attorneys general offices, the Arkansas Attorney General’s office does not handle issues relating to child support.
 Child support is handled by the Office of Child Support Enforcement, which may be reached by calling (501) 371-5349.

 Scams may be reported to the Attorney General’s office by filing a consumer complaint online, emailing consumer@ArkansasAG.gov or calling (800) 482-8982.

 - Where can I report issues with the Department of Human Services?

 Email Constituent Services regarding your questions and concerns.

 - Where can I get clarification on Arkansas gun laws?